fbascheper/kafka-tf-burglar-alerts-demo/README.md

 These issues can be handled by a custom [Kafka Connect value converter](https://github.com/fbascheper/kafka-connect-storage-converters).
 You can simply plug this into the [Kafka Connect FTP converter](https://github.com/Landoop/stream-reactor/commits/master/kafka-connect-ftp).
+See the [JSON configuration file for the FTP converter](compose/local/kafka-connect-config/01-FTP-source-config-landoop.json) for more details.

 ### Hardware used